Starting an LLC in Indiana comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 There is a $95 one-time state filing fee to form an Indiana LLC.

-There are also ongoing fees (like a $31 Business Entity Report fee) for Indiana LLCs, which we discuss below.
+There are also ongoing fees (like a $31 Business Entity Report fee and possible Business License fees) for Indiana LLCs, which we discuss below.

 LLC Costs in Indiana